hungdv136/rx.flux/README.md

 }
 ```

-We will support the actions can be cached soon.
+We will support caching actions soon.